avipars/Flipper-Combo/README.md

 [jamming](https://github.com/avipars/Flipper-Combo/tree/main/subghz/subghz_jamming)

-- Put in /subghz/jamming/, also access them via the Sub-GHz app.
+- Check with your local laws and regulations before using these files or the jamming app.

-- you are only allowed to send signals on these frequencies [Regional Civilian-Permitted Frequencies](https://docs.flipper.net/sub-ghz/frequencies)
+- You are only allowed to send signals on these frequencies [Regional Civilian-Permitted Frequencies](https://docs.flipper.net/sub-ghz/frequencies)

+- Put in /subghz/jamming/, also allows you to access them via the Sub-GHz app.

+- Alternatively or additionally, try this [Jamming app](https://github.com/RocketGod-git/flipper-zero-rf-jammer/)

+    * Download the .fap file from [releases page](https://github.com/RocketGod-git/flipper-zero-rf-jammer/releases) and sideload it to your flipper (put in the sub-ghz folder on your SD Card)

 [nfc](https://github.com/avipars/Flipper-Combo/tree/main/nfc)